-Applicants will be considered for an Music Industry placement at Hunter School of the Performing Arts through an individual audition, interview and a group workshop.
+Students will be considered for a Music Industry placement at Hunter School of the Performing Arts through assessment of an individual audition, an interview and a workshop.

-The individual audition and interview will be conducted by a panel consisting of at least two members of the Music and Music Industry staff.
+Part One ~ Individual Audition and Interview The individual audition and interview will be conducted by a panel consisting of members of the Music and Music Industry staff.

-Applicants present a portfolio of work/experience giving evidence of work composed such as musical scores and recordings - the technical quality of recordings is not assessed.
+This panel’s investigation will involve students presenting evidence of involvement and creativity in the Music Industry field and discussing their role.
+Students should present a portfolio of work/experience which provides evidence of work composed such as musical scores and recordings.
+The technical quality of the recording would not be assessed.

 This individual audition and interview may take up to one hour duration and will assess:

-ability to translate knowledge/understanding of performance requirements in their field
+ability to translate knowledge and understanding of performance requirements in their chosen field;

-Applicants should wear comfortable clothing which is easy to move in, such as track suits, t-shirts, jeans, sloppy-joes.
+Clothing Students should wear comfortable clothing which is easy to move and sing/play in.
+This may include items such as track suits, T-shirts, jeans, sloppy-joes.
 Footwear should be joggers or comfortable shoes.
-Applicants should not audition in their school uniform.
+Students should not audition in school uniform.